-Let’s say that you and your spouse average $40 on your restaurant bill and you go out for dinner twice a week.
-Over the course of the month, you’ve spent $320 on dining out.
-Eat out one less time per week and you’re saving $160.
+The obvious tip here is that you can save a lot of money if you stop eating out so much, and it’s true.
+I mean, if you and your spouse average $40 on your restaurant bill and you go out for dinner twice a week.
+Over the month you’ve spent $320 on dining out.
+If you eat out one less time per week, you’re saving $160.

 9. Start meal prepping

-If you’re finding it difficult to make lunches or dinners everyday, take a few hours at the beginning of each week (or during the weekend) to prep the majority of your meals.
+If you are finding it difficult to make lunches or dinners every day, take a few hours at the beginning of each week (or during the weekend) to prep the majority of your meals.
 You’re essentially making grab-and-go meals that just require reheating.
-It’s also great for portion control… so a bonus there too.
+It’s also great for portion control… an added bonus.